Episode Transcript

 with your ears and out of the overflow

-of the heart the mouth speaks, We should
+of the heart, the mouth speaks, we should

-be glad that. that said, the person hasn't
+be glad that that said person

-doesn't mean that said person doesn't feel that.
+it doesn't mean that said person

 14:19

-that in the future.
-Now this is
+to do something like that in the future.
+Now,

 14:21

-where I really takes umbrage with the
+this is where I really take umbrage with

-Supreme Court's interpretation and Congress's push for
+the Supreme Court's interpretation and

-this and even this administration.
-Let's talk
+Congress's push for this and even this administration.

 14:28

-about hate speech.
+Let's talk about hate speech.
 So we're going to

 14:30

-go after moms and dads who show
+go after moms and dads who show up at

 14:32